 Over the summer, educators can take a breath, relax, and reflect on lesson design and implementation over the past year.
-A time of assessment and of gathering new tools for next year’s teacher toolkit.
-All while hopefully poolside with a tasty iced beverage.

 But where do educators turn for their new and innovative tools?
 We checked into Education Week’s 2017 survey of more than 500 K-12 teachers to find out.
 Among the statistics were 59% of elementary teachers who identified new ideas from teacher-focused websites.
 Close behind were junior high schools, at 46%, and high schools at approximately 41%.
 It seems that nearly half those surveyed find and share creative ways of teaching from online sources.
 With this in mind, here are a few big ideas geared towards educators, prompting you to think about your work in a new way.

 Revisit your lesson planning strategy.
 Are you beginning with the objective?
 Are your learning activities engaging for many types of learners?
 How will learners demonstrate that they have met the learning objectives that you established?
 Consider devoting time this summer for planning out a half-year or half-term of lessons in advance.
 A rough sketch is all you need.
 This way, simply returning to these tentative plans and making adjustments according to student progress is less likely to eat up time in the long run, as planning now gives you more free time on the weekends during the school year.
 And, if you need it, Education World’s got a list of 5-minute activities and lesson fillers if you need to fill in any gaps!

 For the brilliant students who finish early.
 Worried about boredom in your classroom?
 Give students challenge questions that they can work on as they complete tasks.
 Students can write down challenge questions in the back of their notebooks as a warm-up before class.
 Check out this list of science questions which can be adapted for various classes and levels.